"Much like its sister nation, Ulkran is

 |Manufactured Goods and Major Exports||Forged iron and steel goods, weapons, armor, various metal ingots, copper goods, bronze goods, pottery, cut gemstones, jewelry, finely crafted silver goods, gold foil,|

 |Technology Level||Middle Ages|

 Although not the focus of dwarvish legends and culture, Ulkran was for several centuries the only dwarven nation.
 Even after the founding of Urmordia, Ulkran maintained its position of authority on dwarven life due to its immense size and resources.
 Ulkran is by far the largest known underground structure on the planet.
-It is nearly twice the size of Urmordia spanning across eighty kilometers underground and is reported to be 37 levels deep.
+It is nearly twice the size of Urmordia spanning dozens of kilometers underground and is reported to be more than a hundred levels deep.

 The entire nation of Ulkran is subterranean.
 Their geography is natural cavern until it is shaped by dwarven ingenuity into great halls filled with huge columns of stone.
 There are some large caverns filled with crops or fields for grazing.
 The dwarves also create something called "Life Halls".
 These are immense natural caverns, sometimes kilometers across and lit with magical light, in which whole ecosystems are allowed to thrive.
 Life halls often have orchards, broad grasslands and small forests.